senecajs/seneca-mesh/README.md

   * _isbase_: Make this node a base node.
 Default: false.

   * _bases_: An array of pre-defined base nodes.
-Specify a strings in the format: IP:PORT.
+Specify strings in the format: 'IP:PORT'.
 Default: [].

   * _pin_: the action pattern that this service will respond to.
 Default: null